SanjinKurelic/CaseBasedReasoning/ReadMe.md

 Case-based reasoning (CBR) is the process of solving new problems based on the solutions of similar past problems <sup>[1]</sup>.
 In data science CBR is a technique which allows us to find missing values from a given set of data, and each variable has its own set of characteristics.
 If we have a variable that does not contain one or more characteristic, we can find a similar variable using Euclidean distance and predict the missing characteristics.

 In this repository there are 2 Python scripts, one for finding missing values and the other for calculating which characteristics (columns) influence/define the missing value the most.
-There is also data generator written in Java in a folder named *CaseBasedReasoning Generator*.
-Besides the aforementioned scripts and generator there is already a generated file containing data (including missing values) and statistics collected from users of a telecommunication company.
+There is also already a generated file containing data (including missing values) and statistics collected from users of a telecommunication company.
 Using that data we can train a model and check the correctness of the results.

 ## Getting started